gsudre/lab_notes/007-tract_change_association.md

 ## JHU tracts

-The second one is taking longer, but let's see what we can get with the first one:
+The second one is taking longer, but let's see what we can get with the first one.
+We are working with 60 variables (3 * 20 tracts):

 ```r
 b = read.csv('/Volumes/Shaw/MasterQC/master_qc_20190314.csv')